Seneca-ICTOER/Intro2C/docs/C-Data-Structures/arrays.md

 </tr>
 </table>

-If our initialization fills all elements in the array, C compilers infer the size of the array from the initization set and we do not need to specify the size between the brackets.
+If our initialization fills all elements in the array, C compilers infer the size of the array from the initialization set and we do not need to specify the size between the brackets.
 We may simply write:

 ``` c
 int grade[] = {10,9,10,8,7,9,8,10};